contrast-zone/t-rewriter.js/README.md

 ## 1. project specifics

 Tricosm is a system that takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
-The metaprogram is actually a set of formulas similar to those in math science with the differnce that the Tricosm formulas may transform not only math expressions, but also any kind of s-exprs.
+The metaprogram is actually a set of formulas similar to those in math science with the difference that the Tricosm formulas may transform not only math expressions, but also any kind of s-exprs.

 ## 2. work done so far